dmitry-skvortsov/English/rules.md

             - *I recall meeting him at the party.*
         -  **Recommend**
             - *They recommend taking the train.*
+            - *I recommend installing a new app on your phone.*
         -  **Regret**
             - *He regrets not studying harder.*
         -  **Resist**